eclipsesrl/udesly-docs/docs/woocommerce-shop-page.md

 - ### Price

-    This is the product price,
+    This is the product price.
 Insert a Text element and add the attribute:

     > item=price